 - At least 13 years old so that facial growth is complete

 - Have realistic expectations about the outcome of the surgery

-Rhinoplasty has several specific goals.
+On the positive side, rhinoplasty has several specific benefits.
 Some facilitate breathing as well as to improve facial appearance.
 The procedure can change many aspects of the nose.
 During the rhinoplasty, Dr. Price may make your appearance more pleasing to you by:

 - Decreasing the size of the nose and its parts

 - Sculpting the shape of the tip or the bridge

 - Repairing your nose after an injury

 The nose job procedure is an outpatient procedure performed under IV sedation or general anesthesia.
 With this in mind, the procedure usually takes 1 to 2 hours to complete and patients can return home the same day of surgery.

 Guilford Connecticut Plastic Surgeon, Dr. Gary Price, uses one of two techniques when performing nose surgery; closed or open Rhinoplasty.
 In a closed rhinoplasty, incisions are made within the nostrils.
 In an open rhinoplasty, the incision is made across the columella, the tissue between the nostrils.